SalAndris/critical-look-at-llms/README.md

 ![blackmail](blackmail.png)

-Reading the reasoning text again reveal that these models recognize what they are doing is against their training objective, yet they go ahead anyways to reach their goals `[31]`.
+Reading the reasoning text reveal that these models recognize what they are doing is against their training objective, yet they go ahead anyways to reach their goals `[31]`.

 ## Education and skill development